-Click Yes, and there you go, just got rid of the pest that Hotspot Shield was.
+Click Yes, and there you go, just uninstalled Hotspot Shield.
 Or at least that’s what you would think.

-Unfortunately, this VPN app is sneaky, and it infiltrates your whole system, swirling its tentacles around everything that it can find.
+Unfortunately, this VPN app is quite `sneaky, and it infiltrates your whole system, swirling its tentacles around everything that it can find.